Onlymiind/transpiler/README.md

 - Functions and function calls
 - Statements and function return types
 - Variables
-- Basic type inference for local variables
+- Basic type inference for variables
 - If statements
 - Loops
 - Pointers